awsdocs/amazon-sagemaker-developer-guide/doc_source/logging-cloudwatch.md

 # Logging Amazon SageMaker with Amazon CloudWatch<a name="logging-cloudwatch"></a>

-To help you debug your training jobs and endpoints, anything an algorithm container or a model container sends to `stdout` or `stderr` is also sent to Amazon CloudWatch Logs\.
+To help you debug your training jobs, endpoints, and notebook instance lifecycle configurations, anything an algorithm container, a model container, or a notebook instance lifecycle configuration sends to `stdout` or `stderr` is also sent to Amazon CloudWatch Logs\.
 In addition to debugging, you can use these for progress analysis\.

 **Logs**